pangpang20/gaussdb-python/docs/advanced/adapt.rst

     GaussDB will select either text loaders or binary loaders (identified by their `~gaussdb.abc.Loader.format` attribute).

-- Recursive types (e.g. Python lists, PostgreSQL arrays and composite types) will use the same adaptation rules.
+- Recursive types (e.g. Python lists, GaussDB arrays and composite types) will use the same adaptation rules.

 As a consequence it is possible to perform certain choices only once per query